Daniel Z. Naymark

 In 2015, Daniel started Naymark Law after practicing for over five years at Lax O’Sullivan Lisus Gottlieb LLP, a Bay Street litigation boutique frequently ranked among Canada’s top litigation practices.
 Prior to that, Daniel clerked for the judges of the Ontario Superior Court of Justice in Toronto and practiced at a large, full-service Bay Street firm.

 Having worked with the best of the bench and the bar, Daniel realized a long-time personal ambition by establishing his own practice.
 In doing so, he follows an entrepreneurial path charted by many of the country’s great advocates.

 Daniel approaches the practice of law as a time-honoured profession, requiring of its members the ideals of integrity, service, skill and community engagement.
-He is the Chair of the Young Advocates’ Standing Committee, the division of The Advocates’ Society devoted to advocates in their first ten years of practice.
-(The Advocates’ Society is a professional association for trial and appellate lawyers that represents over 5,000 advocates.)
-He is an appointee to the Law Society of Upper Canada’s Early Careers Roundtable.
-He volunteers regularly through Pro Bono Law Ontario, providing free advice and short-term representation through offices at Toronto courthouses.
-He serves as a mentor for law students at the University of Toronto.
-He acts as pro bono counsel to prominent advocacy groups in matters of public interest.
+He is a past Chair of the Young Advocates’ Standing Committee, a division of The Advocates’ Society, a not-for-profit professional association for trial and appellate lawyers with over 5,500 members.
+He is duty counsel at the Law Society Tribunal, and volunteers regularly through Pro Bono Ontario, providing free advice and short-term representation through offices at Toronto courthouses.
+He also serves as a mentor for law students at the University of Toronto and acts as pro bono counsel to prominent advocacy groups in matters of public interest.
 In 2018, Daniel received a Precedent Setter Award for leadership and excellence in the first 10 years of practice.

 Daniel holds a J.D.
 (2008) from the University of Toronto, Faculty of Law, where he served on the student government body and volunteered at the student-run Legal Aid clinic, and a B.A.
-(2004) in economics and philosophy from Huron College at Western University, where he was honoured for his contributions to the student legal community.
+(2004) in economics and philosophy from Huron College at Western University.